5/1/2019

 speaker

-I'd say on the commodity side, one of the most important ways that we can attract business that are looking to get fund inflows in the commodity side is making sure that our businesses, as we grow our volumes in open interest, that has a direct impact on the weightings that they have in the various commodity indices, like the Boomer Commodities Index, MSCI, etc. So as those get reweighted every year, the continued growth that you hear us talk about both in absolute but equally importantly for the indexes on the relative side as well that reweights our products at a higher percent of the total proportion of those indices.
-So the trend followers and the CTA community you're talking about that might not be directly in futures but pile into indexes, that's indexed back to our footprints in those respective products.
-So the growth and focus and grow in our volumes in open interest puts us in a higher weighting proportion of CME group products in those indices, which ends up giving us those traded hedge volumes back into our futures.
-So we can't directly control for it but as we see those flows increase and put ourselves in the best position by getting our products reweighted at a higher percent in each of those indices.
+I'd say on the commodity side, one of the most important ways that we can attract business that are looking to get fund inflows in the commodity side is making sure that our businesses, as we grow our volumes in open interest, that has a direct impact on the weightings that they have in the various commodity indices, like the Bloomberg Commodities Index, MSCI, et cetera.
+So as those get reweighted every year, the continued growth that you hear us talk about, both in absolute but equally importantly for the indexes, On the relative side as well, that reweights our products at a higher percent of the total proportion of those indices.
+So the trend followers and the CTA community that you're talking about that might not be directly in futures, but pile into indexes, that's indexed back to our footprint in those respective products.
+So the growth and focus and growing our volumes in open interest puts us in a higher weighting proportion of CME group products in those indices, which ends up giving us those traded hedged volumes back into our futures.
+So we can't directly control for it, but as we see those flows increase and put ourselves in the best position by getting our products reweighted at a higher percent in each of those indices.

 speaker